pschachte/wybe/WYBE.md

 Wybe comments begin with a hash (`#`) character and continue to the end of the line.

-The need for the leading exclamation point will be explained in Section [Resources](#resources).
+The leading exclamation point is needed on statements that perform input/output, and in a few other contexts that will be explained in Section [Resources](#resources).